 - Taste and add sweetener, if desired.
 Blend again until sweetener is fully incorporated.

 - Add a handful or more of ice cubes, and blend on high until mixture thickens and cubes are completely crushed.

 - Drink immediately.

-Have fun experimenting with types of protein powder and taste-testing liquids and fruit until you come up with a tasty shake that doesn’t upset your tummy.
-If you experience gas, bloating, nausea, or stomachache, call Teladoc.
-Our U.S. board-certified doctors are available 24/7, anywhere you are, to diagnose a wide variety of non-emergency conditions and recommend treatment.
+Have fun experimenting with types of protein powder and taste-testing liquids and fruit until you come up with a tasty shake that doesn’t upset your tummy and tastes great.
+If you experience gas, bloating, nausea or stomachache, call Teladoc.
+Our U.S. board-certified doctors are available 24/7 to diagnose a wide variety of non-emergency conditions and recommend treatment.

 If you are in the United States and think you are having a medical or health emergency, call your healthcare professional, or 911, immediately.